ofa-fin/model/README.md

 - Laskupiste (https://www.laskupiste.fi/)
 - Quartal Accounting Software Oy (https://quartal.com/)

-We are soon looking for new members in our team.
+We are soon looking for new members in our group.
 Please look at notices and call-for-actions in this space!